Lesser Chinese softshell turtle

 The lesser Chinese softshell turtle (Pelodiscus parviformis) is a species of turtle in the family Trionychidae.
 It is endemic to China, where it inhabits a small range in Guangxi and Hunan provinces.
 Populations of this species in Vietnam and Hainan are now considered to belong to a separate species, the spotted softshell turtle (P. variegatus).

-There is some controversy within researchers over whether or not P. parviformis is a valid species, but a study in 2015 reaffirmed it as such.
+There is some controversy within researchers over whether or not P. parviformis is a valid species.
+Yang et al. (2011) deemed it a valid species.
+Reptile Database commented that due to a lack of a revised diagnosis in this study, this species is still somewhat of unclear status.

 It has been proposed that this species be considered as Critically Endangered on the IUCN Red List due to its restricted range and the heavy level of exploitation it receives.